ShahedPlayz/LXD-VPS-BOT/README.md

 2. Open the configuration section inside `bot.py`.

-3. Configure all required variables:
+3. Configure all required variables

 4. Run the installer: